Nutty

 Transfers: there’s no fees for transfers in or out.

-Stamp duty: you’ll pay stamp duty on UK shares, at a rate of 0.50%, but nothing for US stocks and shares.
+Stamp duty: as with all platforms you use, you’ll pay stamp duty on UK stocks and shares (at a rate of 0.50%), but nothing for US stocks and shares.

 Customer support

-The support is great, you can actually speak to someone on the phone, from 7:45am to 5:30pm – pretty rare these days!
+The support is great, in the UK you can actually speak to someone on the phone, from 7:45am to 5:30pm – that's pretty rare these days!

-There’s also the ability to send a message to support after you’ve logged in, and receive an email reply.
-There’s no live chat though unfortunately, sorry millennials and Gen Z!
+There’s also the ability to send a message to their support team after you’ve logged in, and receive an email reply.
+There’s no live chat though unfortunately!

-There is a useful help centre though, with all the frequently asked questions you’ll probably have.
-So overall, excellent service.
+However, there is a useful help centre, with all the frequently asked questions you’ll probably have.
+So overall, it's a pretty excellent service.

-Yep.
-It’s very safe.
-It’s been around for quite a while, since 1995, and is owned by abrdn, a massive global investment company.
+Yep. interactive investor is very safe to use.
+It’s been around since 1995 (30 years!), and is owned by abrdn, a massive global investment company.

 It’s authorised and regulated in the UK by the Financial Conduct Authority (FCA) – meaning they’ve been approved and are trusted to look after your money.